MangiameliFabio/MangiameliFabio/README.md

 -  UI implementation

 #### State Machine Generator
-For the character logic I used a Godot plugin, which I created during the lecture Game Engine Programming to generate boilerplate code for state machines.
+For the character logic, I used a Godot plugin, which I created during the lecture Game Engine Programming to generate boilerplate code for state machines.
 The plugin will use template files to create Godot scripts.
 For more information have a look into the [repository](https://github.com/MangiameliFabio/State_Machine_Generator).

 ---